Archive for the ‘ HomeGain Surveys ’ Category

 HomeGain Releases 2012 California Home Ownership Satisfaction Survey Results

-Earlier this week, HomeGain, the first company to provide free instant home valuations online, announced the results of its 2012 National Home Ownership Satisfaction Survey.
+Earlier this week, HomeGain, one of the first companies to provide free instant home valuations online, announced the results of its 2012 National Home Ownership Satisfaction Survey.
 Homeowners were asked whether they were satisfied with owning a home and whether price appreciation or depreciation was a factor.
 Over 1,400 home owners from across the nation were surveyed.
 The complete 2012 national results were published on this blog.

 Today we are releasing the California home ownership satisfaction survey results.
 In the coming days, we will also announce the results from Florida, Illinois, New York and Texas.